klyvedev/klyve/README.md

 **Troubleshooting**
 * **Windows Users:** If Klyve fails to start after a re-install, you may need to clear out the previous database installation.
-Delete the C:\Users\\<your username>\.klyve folder and restart Klyve.
+Delete the C:\Users\\username\\.klyve folder and restart Klyve.
 * **Linux Users:** If Klyve fails to start after a re-install, you may need to clear out the previous database installation.
 Run the following command in your terminal:
     ```bash
     rm -rf ~/.klyve

     ```